Frequently asked questions

 Do you have booster seats?

-Booster seats will not be available for performances of A Christmas Carol.
+Booster seats will not be available for performances while COVID-19 safety measures are in place.
 However, due to the socially distanced seating, patrons will not be seated directly in front of each other.

 Will I be allowed in if I’m late?